-The Lanham Act explicitly states that a mark is deemed abandoned "[w]hen its use has been discontinued with intent not to resume such use."
-102 Be careful to distinguish an intent to shut down the business at some point in the future (not abandonment) from actual cessation of use (abandonment).
+The Lanham Act explicitly states that a mark is deemed abandoned "[w]hen its use has been discontinued with intent not to resume such use."111 Be careful to distinguish an intent to shut down the business at some point in the future (not abandonment) from actual cessation of use (abandonment).
 For example, a store that remains open for a liquidation sale, or a manufacturer that is selling off the remaining inventory from its warehouse, has not yet abandoned its marks.
-But when abandon-
+But when abandonment does occur, the loss of trademark rights is immediate, even though consumers may still have residual goodwill from the mark: Thus, one source of litigation over putatively abandoned marks is whether an owner whose business has ceased intends to restart it or not.